Spain's Crown Princess Leonor turns 18 and is feted as the future queen at a swearing-in ceremony

-MADRID — (AP) — The heir to the Spanish throne, Princess Leonor, swore allegiance to her country's Constitution on her 18th birthday at a gala event on Tuesday that laid the groundwork for her eventual succession as queen when the time comes.
+MADRID — (AP) — The heir to the Spanish throne, Princess Leonor, swore allegiance to her country's Constitution on her 18th birthday Tuesday, laying the groundwork for her eventual succession as queen when the time comes.

-Leonor de Borbón Ortiz used the same oath as her father did when he — then prince — turned 18 in 1986, pledging “to faithfully carry out my duties, to keep and uphold the Constitution and the laws and respect the rights of citizens and the autonomous communities and loyalty to the king.”
+Leonor de Borbón Ortiz recited the same oath as her father did when he — then prince — turned 18 in 1986.
+She pledged “to faithfully carry out my duties, to keep and uphold the Constitution and the laws and respect the rights of citizens and the autonomous communities and loyalty to the king.”

-Leonor became crown princess when Felipe VI was proclaimed king on June 19, 2014.
-Her face has been in the media a lot lately and already the term “Leonormania” is being used, underlining her growing popularity as the modern face of the future monarchy.
+“From here forward, my duty is to all Spaniards, who I will serve in each moment with respect and loyalty,” Leonor said in a short speech at the Royal Palace after the ceremony in parliament's Congress of Deputies.

+“I ask you to place your trust in me, just as I have all my confidence placed in the future of our nation," she said.

 Banners with her photograph decorated lampposts along several of Madrid's main streets.
-Many official buildings were festooned with drapes and tapestries for the ceremony, broadcast on national TV and on several giant screens set up in the capital.
+Many official buildings were festooned with drapes and tapestries for the ceremony, which was broadcast on several giant screens set up in Madrid.

-The royal family arrived at the parliament escorted a by a mounted squadron of the Royal Guard.
-Leonor and her younger sister waived from inside their Rolls Royce to the crowds lining the streets of central Madrid, which had started to gather from early in the morning.
+The royal family — Leonor, younger sister Sofia, Felipe and Queen Letizia — arrived at the parliament building escorted by a mounted squadron of Spain's Royal Guard.
+Leonor and Sofia waived from inside a Rolls-Royce to the crowds lining the streets in the center of the capital.

 Representatives from leftist political parties, including three government ministers, and lawmakers from Basque, Catalan and Galician regional and separatists parties boycotted the event as they favor a republic, not a monarchy.